Producing real change: key highlights of our 2024 results

 Russia’s law on access to encrypted communication violates human rights

 On 13 February 2024, the European Court of Human Rights issued its judgment in the case of PODCHASOV v.
 RUSSIA.
 The Court ruled that “legislation providing for the retention of all Internet communications of all users, the security services’ direct access to the data stored without adequate safeguards against abuse and the requirement to decrypt encrypted communications, as applied to end-to-end encrypted communications, cannot be regarded as necessary in a democratic society”.
-PI intervened in the case by providing a technical and legal analysis of encryption and its key role in the protection of human rights.
+PI intervened in the case by providing technical and legal analysis of encryption and its key role in the protection of human rights.
 The Court’s reasoning relies on and cites PI’s submissions.
 (Listen to our podcast about this fascinating case.)

 What this means in short: Governments are always trying to undermine our abilities to use strong and secure encryption – and Europe’s court pushed back, setting an example for other courts across the world.